Quantum Control Infrastructure

 Phase 2: Control Module Product

-Build Tynana’s first dedicated qubit-controller chip/module, launch pilot engagements with superconducting-qubit teams, and bring cryogenic optical/RF packaging capability in-house.
+Build Tynana’s first dedicated qubit-controller chip/module, launch pilot engagements with superconducting-qubit teams, and validate the controller architecture with cryogenic photonic, CMOS, and RF components.

 Mid 2028 – 2029